YogirajT/rustnet/README.md

 <picture>
   <img alt="Product image" src="__docs__/folder-structure.png">
 </picture>

-* if you wish to debug with vs code here's a sample sonfiguration that works on Ubuntu 22.0 and VS code with
+* If you wish to debug with vs code here's a sample sonfiguration that works on Ubuntu 22.0 and VS code with
 ```
 launch.json
 {